 I'm a work-from-home mom, freelance copywriter and editor.
 Certified hustler.

 Having my own family is a mix of rewarding and challenging experiences, especially now that I have two kids.
-There are days where things almost seem unbearable, and I miss being on my own.
+There are days when things almost seem unbearable, and I miss being on my own.
 I don't regret getting married and having children, but there are just times that I can't help but think about things I did or could have done more when I was still single.
-So I would like to share a few things with you, and hopefully, these will help you get prepared when you enter this chapter of your life.
+So I would like to share a few things with you, and hopefully, these will help you get prepared to enter this chapter of your life.

 1. Build Your Savings

 When you are single, it is most likely that your salary is just for your own disposal.
 This is the best time to start building your savings.
 I know it is so easy to give in to your wants like that new iPhone or that new dress or new shoes when you already have a dozen in your closet.
-But it is important to keep a portion of your money for the long-term.
+But it is important to keep a portion of your money for the long term.

 When you enter married life and have children, your money is the whole family's money.
 And there are times that you would struggle to make ends meet and even allocate a portion of your household income for yourself.
 So, having your own savings would be a huge help in times of crunch time.
-You'll have a backup in case of emergency.
+You'll have a backup in case of emergencies.

 Cut down your Starbucks and fast food spending and avoid going to shopping malls when you're not buying something you need.
-Plus, instead of taking a cab, use the public transportation or take a walk.
+Plus, instead of taking a cab, use public transportation or take a walk.
 It is also the time to invest your hard-earned money in stocks or a small business.
 Trust me, when you have a family to feed, every cent counts.

 While I say that you should build your savings, it doesn't mean that you should deprive yourself of some luxury.
 You work hard and you need to treat yourself once in a while.
 That said, one of the things you can do is to travel out of town.
 It doesn't have to be an expensive trip because for sure there are cheaper ways to have a vacation.

-When you have kids, especially little ones, it is so difficult to plan an out of town trip.
+When you have kids, especially little ones, it is so difficult to plan an out-of-town trip.
 First, there's the budget you need to consider.
 Second, it can be difficult to enjoy the trip while having to take care of your toddler.
 You'll probably get more stressed than relaxed.
 So while you're still single, take the opportunity to visit some of the places you want to see.

 3. Work on Your Dream Job or Career

 I was in a supervisory role already when I resigned from my work so I can take care of my baby.
 I was planning to work from home, and I thought it would be easy to continue building my career.
 So I applied for job positions at the same level, some even higher.
-You know what happened?
+Do you know what happened?
 Yes, I got rejected a couple of times.
 At that time it was disheartening.
 But today, I am grateful for it.

-My current job is more of a quality assurance and I don't handle a team.
+My current job is more of quality assurance.
+I don't handle a team.
 It works well for me because I only have to think of myself and my deliverables for the day and that's it.
 I can then spend the rest of my time feeding my kids, playing with them, putting them to sleep, etc. Unlike before when I was working hard at getting promoted to the next rank, I had to spend more than eight hours to get things done, to finish that process improvement experiment I was working on, to think about my teammates and how I can motivate them or discipline them, to learn about Excel macros and so on.

 If you have the opportunity, take that dream job or career you want to build.
 Because when you have your own family, they become your priority.
 When you have kids, your dream would have to take a back seat.
 But if you have at least done what you wanted in your career, you would not mind giving it up once you choose to be with your spouse and children.